-Across five one-hour sessions on Microsoft Teams, we'll use theory and techniques from cognitive behavioural therapy to better understand cycles of unhelpful behaviour that keep us stuck, and explore practical ideas to help you make lasting, meaningful change.
+Across five one-hour sessions on Microsoft Teams, we'll use theory and techniques from cognitive behavioural therapy (CBT) to help you understand cycles of behaviour that keep us stuck, and explore practical ideas to help make lasting change.

-This group is psychoeducative in nature rather than group therapy, and we don’t expect you to share beyond what is comfortable.
-Opportunity for between-session check-ins is available.
+Food for Thought is not group therapy; we don’t expect you to share beyond what is comfortable.

-The workshop is designed for students with disordered eating.
-It is not suitable for those with a diagnosed Eating Disorder or those who have received previous treatment for an Eating Disorder.
-To discuss alternative options for support please arrange an initial consultation with the Wellbeing Service to talk through other ways we can help.
+Food for Thought is for students with disordered eating.
+It is not for those with a diagnosed eating disorder or those who have received previous treatment for an eating disorder.
+If that's the case for you, please book an appointment with the Wellbeing Service to talk through other ways we can help.